b-pradeep/data_wrangling/README.md

 # DATA 422 Project
-This repo was created to hold code folder for DATA 422 final project
+This repo was created to hold code folder for DATA 422 final project in University of Canterbury

 Project done by:
 ### Pradeep
 ### Praveen
-### Vijayalakshmi
+### Vijayalakshmi - 71389086
 ### Venkatachalam